kean/Align/README.md

 - **Fluent**.
 Concise and clear API that follows [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
 - **Simple**.
 Stop worrying about `translatesAutoresizingMaskIntoConstraints` and manually activating constraints.

-To give you a taste of what *semantic* Align APIs look like, here is an example:
+To give you a taste of what *semantic* APIs look like, here is an example:

 ```swift
 view.anchors.edges.pin(insets: 20, alignment: .center)